amnry/Spotify-Music-Trends-ETL-Pipeline/README.md

 ### Prerequisites

 - **Docker and Docker Compose**: Ensure you have Docker and Docker Compose installed to run Airflow.
-- **AWS S3 Access**: You will need AWS credentials with appropriate permissions to create and upload data to an S3 bucket.
+- **AWS S3 Access**: Requires AWS credentials with appropriate permissions to create and upload data to an S3 bucket.
 - **Spotify API Credentials**: Obtain your Spotify API credentials from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).

 ### Installation